ballercat/walt/README.md

 Provide a **thin layer** of syntax sugar on top of `.wat` text format.
 Preferably porting as much of JavaScript syntax to WebAssembly as possible.
 This improved syntax should give direct control over the WebAssembly output.
 Meaning there should be minimal to none post optimization to be done to the wast code generated.
 The re-use of JavaScript semantics is intentional as I do not wish to create a brand new language.

-Here is what an example of a `.walt` module which exports a recursive fibonacci function looks like:
+Here is what an example of a `.walt` module which exports a recursive Fibonacci function looks like:

 ```js
 export function fibonacci(n: i32): i32 {